DavidWalley/nebra/README.md

-## nebra
+# nebra

-# Stellarium Scripts and Other Code for Analyzing the Nebra Sky Disc
+## Stellarium Scripts and Other Code for Analyzing the Nebra Sky Disc

 The Nebra Sky Disc and the rhyme "High Diddle Diddle" relate to a procedure for keeping a lunar calendar in sync with the seasons.
-This repo contains code for simulating and analysing potential procedures.
+This repo contains code for simulating and analysing potential procedure variations.

-Lunar calendars from cultures around the world are based on observations of the Moon's phases, as it cylces from invisible (new) to full, and back again about every 29.5 days.
+Lunar calendars from cultures around the world are based on observations of the Moon's phases, as it cycles from invisible (new) to full, and back again, about every 29.5 days.
 No particular skill is required to make these observations - it only requires interest in the sky.
-Combined with counting, early societies had a natural calendar suitable for mid-term planning.
+Combined with counting, the sky gives early societies a natural calendar, suitable for mid-term planning and societal synchronization.

-Counting yeilds 12 lunar months per year, with months alternating between 29 and 30 days long.
+Counting yeilds 12 months (lunar phase cycles) per year, with months alternating between 29 and 30 days long.
 A "year" corresponds to a cycle of the seasons.
-Observations of the Sun eventually led to our modern solar calendar and understanding of the seasons, but a lunar calendar can stand on its own, without reference to the Sun - for a while.
+Observations of the Sun eventually lead to more precise definitions, but a lunar calendar can stand on its own and find use, long before complete and precise understanding.

 Such lunar calendars account for 354 days of the modern value of 365.24219 days per year, a difference of 11.24219 days.
 Thus, every 3 years, the lunar calendar drifts a little more than 33 days, or 1 lunar month, from its initial synchronicity.
 To correct for this, an extra lunar month can be added every 2 or 3 years.